skdarkey/portfolio/README.md

 [**Project Notebook can be seen here**](https://colab.research.google.com/drive/1D30kB7bMBgJ77mZqfdnClBh7lHJQi39B)
 ![Sample Analysis](assets/images/How_Much_can_paid_app_earn.png)

-The projects GitHub repo can also be seen [**here**](https://github.com/skdarkey/andriod-apps-ml-project).
+**The projects GitHub repo can also be seen** [**here**](https://github.com/skdarkey/andriod-apps-ml-project).

 ### 2. Live Population Dashboard project (Geospatial Data Science & Automation):
 In this project, working together in a team of three to produce 3 different dashboards,
-- I used Python to scrape Baden-Wurttemberg population and migration statistic data,
+- I used *Python* to scrape Baden-Wurttemberg population and migration statistic data,
-- I used Python to grap OpenStreetMap geo data for Stuttgart City(includes land use data and building footprints).
+- I used Python to download OpenStreetMap geo data for Stuttgart City(includes land use data and building footprints).
 - Data cleaning and transformation were performed using python.
-- PostgreSQL database was designed to store data.
+- *PostgreSQL* database was designed to store data and *SQLAlchemy* and *psycopg* were used in writing data to db.
-- The data was analyzed in ArcGIS Pro GIS desktop software.
+- Ddata transformation and analysis was done in ArcGIS Pro GIS desktop software.
-- A live dashboard was created to visualize the patterns in the data.
+- A live dashboard was created to visualize the patterns in the data using ArcGIS Online.
 - A regression model was used to learn the pattern of population growth and to project the population of Stuttgart City and the Stuttgart administrative area by 2040.
 - The workflow was automated to enable any update on the Baden-Wuerttemberg Statistic [**site**](https://www.statistik-bw.de/) to reflect in the dashboard.
 A short video on the project can be seen here. [**Video**](https://youtu.be/H-GCY9xvKJI).